eterevsky/seer/README.md

 - [x] DM can change the page visible to the players.
 - [x] Save the campaign state upon exiting.
 - [ ] Make it possible for DM to hide parts of the map from the players.
+- [ ] Distinguish between dragging a character and finishing its movement.
 - [ ] Add chat.
 - [ ] Make it possible to roll dice in the chat.
 - [ ] UI for DM to add map tiles and tokens to the campaign.